-It’s also worth noting that the White House chooses to use and trust Drupal as their website platform.
+It’s also worth noting that the White House chooses to use and trust Drupal as its website platform.
 This is a good point to bring up when your immediate supervisor asks about security concerns.
-If she/he still isn’t convinced, point out that NASA uses Drupal too.
+If she/he still isn’t convinced, pointing out that NASA uses Drupal too.

 Rick likes Feedly best.
 In fact, I see him on it every day.
 Rick inputs the topics he would like to know more about into Feedly.
 Then Feedly organizes articles about those topics for him.
 Feedly takes out all the extras and shows Rick information he actually wants to see and nothing else.
 For a guy that’s always on the go, simplicity and accessibility are pretty important.